joshkour/firmchecker/README.md

 You can make use of Views that exposes statistical data to the user and not the underlying data.

 C) Consider RBAC (Role-based access control) to provide a form of security layer based on permissions to restrict certain access to system components and data.
 This will provide a more manageable way of providing access to users of the system.
 When the number of new users increases, the use of RBAC significantly reduces the complexities around managing access.
 Once a Role is given to a user, they automatically are given the permissions to access the system and no extra requirements or management is needed.
 When a new permission is created and added to a Role, all existing users will gain this permission.
-Thus, RBAC roles provide both effective and efficients means of controlling access to various components of a system and data.
+Thus, RBAC roles provide both effective and efficients means of controlling access to various components and data of a system.

 Example roles:
 - Admin